 In the context of reform activities in nineteenth century Maharashtra, the book addresses the origin of the concept of 'Hindutva' and locates it in the nationalist attempt to control rebellion within the society by 'inventing an enemy'.
-The construction of Hindutva by Bal Gangadhar Tilak, Parimala Rao argues, was aimed to oppose reform within Hindu society. '... an eye-opener for those who have heralded Tilak as a militant and populist leader....
-Rao has successfully uncovered the limitations of early nationalist discourses....'
+The construction of Hindutva by Bal Gangadhar Tilak, Parimala Rao argues, was aimed to oppose reform within Hindu society. ... an eye-opener for those who have heralded Tilak as a militant and populist leader....
+Rao has successfully uncovered the limitations of early nationalist discourses.... -The Hindu Contents: Introduction: Encountering the Myth I. Situating Tilak 2.
+Moneylender as the God of Peasants 3.
+Educated Women as Rakmabais and Ramabais 4.
+Education, Caste and Identity 5.
+Inventing the Enemy 6.
+The Swadeshi Movement 7.
+Gender, Caste and Education, 1910-1920 8.
+Tilak's Nationalism and Hindutva 9.
+Conclusion 978-81-250-4268-6 ₹ 565 372pp Paperback 2010 978-81-250-3919-8 ₹1005 372pp Hardback From Hindi to Urdu A Social and Political History Tariq Rahman, HEC Distinguished National Professor of Sociolinguistic History and Professor Emeritus, National Institute of Pakistan Studies, Qaid-i-Azam University, Islamabad

 A first of its kind, this book traces the political history and genealogy of Urdu.
 It also looks at the domains in which the language is used by both Hindus and Muslims of northern India.
-'This is the first major study of the manifold engagement of the linguistic forms known as "Urdu" with South Asian society.
-Professor Rahman has opened up the social aspects of Urdu as a major subject for study and this book is one of the most important contributions to South Asian studies of recent years.' -Francis Robinson Selected Contents: Introduction I. Names 2.
+This is the first major study of the manifold engagement of the linguistic forms known as "Urdu" with South Asian society.
+Professor Rahman has opened up the social aspects of Urdu as a major subject for study and this book is one of the most important contributions to South Asian studies of recent years. -Francis Robinson Selected Contents: Introduction 1.
+Names 2.
 Age 3.
 Origins and Historiography 4.
 Identity: The Islamization of Urdu 5.
 Urdu as an Islamic Language 6.
 Urdu as the Language of Love 7.
 The British and Hindustani 8.
 Urdu in the Princely States 9.
 Urdu as the Language of Employment 10.
 Urdu in Education 11.
 Urdu in Print 12.
 Urdu on the Radio 13.
 Urdu on the Screen 14.
-Conclusion 2011 978-81-250-4248-8 ' 875 476pp Hardback Rights: Restricted India by Design Colonial History and Cultural Display Saloni Mathur, Associate Professor of Art History, the University of California, Los Angeles
+Conclusion 2011 978-81-250-4248-8 ₹ 975 476pp Hardback Rights: Restricted India by Design Colonial History and Cultural Display Saloni Mathur, Associate Professor of Art History, the University of California, Los Angeles